-In addition, we work in strategic alliances with other local organizations such as INMENSA, IMPACTA, and other organizations working with populations at risk for HIV (ie, young people, women, trans women, MSM, etc), and we include the theme of access to health treatment as a human right.
+In addition, we work in strategic alliances with other local organizations such as VÍA LIBRE, INMENSA, IMPACTA, CEPESJU, SÍ DA VIDA, PROSA and other organizations that work with populations at risk of HIV, and we include the issue of access to health treatment as a right human.

-AFA also represents NGOs as part of the Global Fund to Fight AIDS, Tuberculosis and Malaria, as National Multisector Coordinators in Health (CONAMUSA / MCP – Peru).
+AFA also represents NGOs working with HIV within the MCP Peru called CONAMUSA (National Multisectoral Coordinator in Health) as part of the Global Fund to Fight AIDS, Tuberculosis and Malaria.

-It is also important to note our working relationship with government and bilateral cooperating agencies.
-ONUSIDA, PNUD, UNFPA, Alliance International and HIVOS have all been and continue to be some of our best partners in financial and technical support.
+It is also important to take into account our working relationship with the government and international cooperation agencies, such as UNAIDS, UNDP, UNFPA, Alliance International and HIVOS, who have been and continue to be some of our best partners in financial and technical support.